Things to see and do at Mottistone Gardens

 New plants for our changing climate

-A small organic kitchen garden
+The organic kitchen garden

+Featuring accessible pathways and raised beds, the organic kitchen garden has changing planting that varies through the seasons.
+From the first new potatoes of the year, to sweet raspberries in early autumn, there’s always something different to see.
 'Companion planting' is used to deter pests and instead of artificial fertilisers the hungry soil is fed with farmyard manure and compost.

 Towards the rear of the gardens is the orchard.
 Often quieter than the herbaceous borders, it makes a relaxing space to unwind in or watch little ones run around on the grassy lawn.
 In spring, the avenue of trees blossom with confetti-like petals and in summer the fruits start to hang low from laden branches.
 Head to the very back of the orchard and you’ll find quiet benches to sit on amongst the tall trees whose leaves gently rustle in the breeze.
 From here a network of footpaths criss-cross the Mottistone Estate too.

 High wildflower banks border the orchard.
 In spring a carpet of narcissi and bluebells cover the slopes and in summer ox eye daisies dance and bob in the breeze.

 From the lower gardens, paths meander up through these shrub-filled banks and grassy terraces to the garden's higher levels.
 If you sit on one of the benches here, you’ll see views of the gardens, village and sea beyond and spy butterflies flitting between the flowers and grasses.

 In summer, the gully provides a welcome spot of shade to escape to and in early spring it comes alive with colour as the vivid pink azaleas, rhododendrons, camellias and hellebores flower.

 If you’d like to know more about the gardens and how we look after them, you can pick up a guide book for a small fee from Visitor Reception.